sohang3112/iit-madras-web-mtech-ai/trimester1/DA5000_LinearAlgebra_Optimization_Probability/Probability_NOTES.md

 * Excel: `norm.s.dist(1.2, TRUE)`
 * R: `> pnorm(1.2)`

+##### NOT IN NOTES SO UNSURE: [Paired Z Test](https://www.ncss.com/wp-content/themes/ncss/pdf/Procedures/PASS/Paired_Z-Tests.pdf)

+When comparing 2 means, we take mean difference and check if it's greater than, less than or equal to 0 (assuming population standard deviation of paired differences is known).

 **TODO: Exercises given in lectures themselves, solve/revise!**

 ##### Summary (Table Formulae): Z, T, Chi-Square, Z-Proportion -- TODO: lookup these in detail online!!